 Parish Councils work within a plethora of legislation including such as the Local Government Act 1972.
 Successive Governments have introduced many mechanisms in order to encourage consistency and the adoption of good practice.

-We have a number of reports that are publicly available.
+We have a number of policies and reports that are publicly available.
 Please click on the link below to view:

 Budget: The council sets the budget for the forthcoming year in November.
 The budget is reviewed at full council meeting 4 times per year.

 Code of Conduct: The code of conduct relates to the way the Parish Councillor’s should behave when on Council business.

 Community Engagement: Waldridge Parish Council are committed to encouraging residents to become more actively involved in their community.

 Financial regulations: The financial regulations govern the conduct of the financial transactions of the Council.
 The council is responsible in law for ensuring that its financial management is adequate and effective and that the council has a sound system of internal control which facilitates the effective exercise of the council’s functions, including arrangements for the management of risk.

 Freedom of Information: This document lists the information available from the Parish Council, how it may be obtained and any fees that may be payable.